 A preference for the disabled is just another part of the seemingly unlimited spectrum of human sexuality.
 However, it’s not ALL disabled people a particular dev may find attractive, but specific types of disability.
 According to a Poll on Paradevo the most attractive disability is Spinal Cord Injury.
 Low severity SCI (paraplegics) came top in the poll and high severity SCI (quadriplegics) came second, with blindness coming third.
 On other dev websites amputees were the most attractive disability, so attraction does vary depending on where you look.

-How to turn on a dev
+How to turn on Devotees

 Most devs feel ashamed or guilty for finding pleasure in other people’s misfortune.
-They don’t think it is “normal” to get turned on by disability, so Paradevo was created to give them a place to talk about their feelings.
+They don’t think it is “normal” to get turned on by disability.
+So Paradevo was created to give them a place to talk about their feelings.
 Some of them have been keeping their feelings a secret for years and have only recently decided to “come out” to their friends.
 However most just keep it to themselves as they are worried about what other people might think.
 Some disabled people don’t like devs and think they are patronising or weird and don’t want anything to do with them.
 However there are good devs and bad devs.

-A darker side to Devs
+A darker side to Devotees

 Bad devs have a reputation for being predatory, creepy, manipulative and exploitative.
 Some devs (not all of them) might take advantage of or exploit disabled people just to get sexual gratification.
 I’ve seen stories of devs taking photos or videos of disabled people without their knowledge or consent.
 Some don’t care about disabled people’s personality or feelings and completely objectify them.
 Some just like the feeling of power they have over more vulnerable people, and when this is the case we start to get into dark territory.
 This is the reason that consent is so important if a dev and a disabled person start a relationship.